 Low GI foods will not let your blood sugar will not rise rapidly.
-Especially, low glycaemic index carbs produce a firmer rise in blood sugar, and the fibre in these foods helps you feel satiated longer.
-Even the American Diabetes Association acknowledges that low-glycaemic foods that are also high in fibre and a good source of nutrients can be part of an overall healthy diet.
+Especially, low glycemic index carbs produce a firmer rise in blood sugar, and the fibre in these foods helps you feel satiated longer.
+Even the American Diabetes Association acknowledges that low-glycemic foods that are also high in fibre and a good source of nutrients can be part of an overall healthy diet.

 One tool that can effectively be used for an overall weight-control and healthy-eating purposes is glycaemic index.
 All traditional and modern weight-loss programs, after bragging about their efficacy to help you shed kilos, come down to the ultimate truth- eating fewer calories.

 But, there is more to weight loss than just counting calories and that is the way your body is digesting and metabolising the foods.
 This puts a large impact on your body weight and how you feel after eating.
 And this is where foods low on glycaemic index play their role.

-You should incorporate a diet of selected low-GI foods or balancing out a high-glycaemic food choice with a low-glycaemic one.
+You should incorporate a diet of selected low-GI foods or balancing out a high-glycemic food choice with a low-glycemic one.
 There is no one right way or a black-and-white approach to do so.
-Just use the information in the glycaemic index list to add additional healthy benefits to your food choices.
+Just use the information in the glycemic index list to add additional healthy benefits to your food choices.

-Roasted and salted peanuts, low-fat yogurt, cherries, grapefruit, pearl barlet, red lentils, whole milk, dried apricots, butter beans, fruits, vegetables, and all bran are some examples of low-glycaemic foods.
-Medium-glycaemic foods are muesli, boiled potatoes, pitta bread, basmati rice, honey, digestive biscuits, shredded wheat, wholemeal bread.
+Roasted and salted peanuts, low-fat yogurt, cherries, grapefruit, pearl barlet, red lentils, whole milk, dried apricots, butter beans, fruits, vegetables, and all bran are some examples of low-glycemic foods.
+Medium-glycemic foods are muesli, boiled potatoes, pitta bread, basmati rice, honey, digestive biscuits, shredded wheat, wholemeal bread.

 You can add all these choices to your eating plan to take charge of your diabetes and weight gain, but you'll also need to watch your portion sizes, especially with the medium-glycaemic food options.